mgrazebrook/pandagraph-web-app/README.md

 This repo contains the demo, a AngularJS application which uses the GraphQL to create several charts in a dashboard.

+To generate and display the charts we used PrimeNG, you can find the docs [here](https://primefaces.org/primeng/showcase/#/setup)

 ## Setting up Angular

 - Download the current version of Angular.